richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Licensing

-The Viva Engage Knowledge service plan is part of the Microsoft Viva Suite license, and of the Viva Employee Communications and Communities licenses.
+The Viva Engage Knowledge service plan is part of the following licenses:

+- Microsoft Viva Suite license
+- Microsoft Viva Employee Communications license
+- Microsoft Viva Employee Communities license

 Users with the Viva Engage Knowledge service plan have access to the Answers experience.
-These users can ask and answer questions in communities and on the **Answers** tab, find similar questions, and receive rewards and recognition.
+They can ask and answer questions in communities and on the **Answers** tab, find similar questions, and receive rewards and recognition.

 Users without the Viva Engage Knowledge service plan don't have the full Answers experience.
 Those users can ask questions, and view, vote, and respond to questions from communities in which they’re a member.
-Anytime their name is mentioned in Answers, they receive notifications to those questions and can visit those threads.
+When their name is mentioned in Answers, they receive notifications to those questions and can visit those threads.

 For more information about permissions, see [Manage admin roles in Viva Engage](eac-key-admin-roles-permissions.md).